cap-js/docs/node.js/messaging.md

 `kind`: `advanced-event-mesh`

-Use this if you want to communicate with [SAP Integration Suite, Advanced Event Mesh](https://help.pubsub.em.services.cloud.sap/Get-Started/get-started-lp.htm).
+Use this if you want to communicate with [SAP Integration Suite, advanced event mesh](https://help.pubsub.em.services.cloud.sap/Get-Started/get-started-lp.htm).
 It uses the native [Solace PubSub+ JavaScript API](https://docs.solace.com/API-Developer-Online-Ref-Documentation/nodejs/readme.html) to send and receive messages and the
 [Solace Element Management Protocol (SEMP)](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) for queue and subscription management, both using OAuth 2.0.